po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/10-Stu_Conditional-Statements/README.md

 ## Acceptance Criteria

-* It's done when if `expression1` is true and `expression2` is true, this message is logged to the console: "True ✅ True ✅"
+* It is done when if `expression1` is true and `expression2` is true, this message is logged to the console: "True ✅ True ✅"

-* Else, it's done when if only `expression1` is true, this message is logged to the console: "True ✅ False ❌".
+* Else, it is done when if only `expression1` is true, this message is logged to the console: "True ✅ False ❌".

-* Else, it's done when if only `expression2` is true, then this message is logged to the console: "False ❌ True ✅".
+* Else, it is done when if only `expression2` is true, then this message is logged to the console: "False ❌ True ✅".

-* Else, it's done if none of the conditions above are true, then this message logs to the console: "False ❌ False ❌".
+* Else, it is done if none of the conditions above are true, then this message logs to the console: "False ❌ False ❌".

 ## 💡 Hint